StackVista/stackstate-docs/setup/agent/kubernetes.md

     # If you used the standard install command provided when you installed the StackPack
     helm uninstall stackstate-agent --namespace stackstate
     ```
-5. Redeploy the `cluster_agent` using the updated values.yaml created in step 2 and the new `stackstate/stackstate-agent` chart:
+5. Redeploy the `cluster_agent` using the updated values.yaml file created in step 2 and the new `stackstate/stackstate-agent` chart:

 {% tabs %}
 {% tab title="Kubernetes" %}